sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 tags: [docker, rails]
 cover: /assets/covers/misty_pier.jpg
 navigation: true
+description: How to use docker to recreate that build environment that has long since died.
 ---

 This Saturday I found myself working on three separate ruby-on-rails projects.
 Three projects, with three different deployment strategies: